 Diazepam belongs to the benzodiazepine drug family and is most commonly known by the brand name Valium, but it is often sold under a range of other brand names.

-Abuse and Addiction Possibilities
+Valium Abuse and Addiction

-Valium has been recognized in both clinical and lay circles as a substance with a high risk of misuse and dependency.
+Medical professionals recognize valium in both clinical and lay circles as a substance with a high risk of misuse and dependency.
 Many people who misuse benzodiazepines blend them with alcohol, narcotic pain killers, and other substances to intensify the euphoric impact.

 Mixing benzodiazepines with other medications is dangerous because it increases the risk of adverse opioid responses, polydrug misuse, and overdose.
 Overdose deaths from benzodiazepines increased significantly in the United States between 2011 and 2014, suggesting that benzodiazepine addiction is a growing public health concern.

-To make matters more complicated, those who use Valium or other benzodiazepines for an extended period of time will develop physical dependency.
+To make matters more complicated, those who use Valium or other benzodiazepines for an extended period of time will develop physical dependence.
 This makes it especially difficult to stop using them without professional assistance.

-Withdrawal and Physical Dependency
+Valium Withdrawal and Physical Dependence

-Physical dependency on Valium is a disorder that is marked by addiction to the medication as well as withdrawal effects when the drug is discontinued.
-To put it simply, resistance develops when a person needs a higher dose or more of a medication to produce the same medicinal or other effects that were previously experienced at lower doses.
+Physical dependence on Valium is a disorder that is marked by addiction to the medication as well as withdrawal effects when the drug is discontinued.
+To put it simply, resistance develops when a person needs a higher dose or more of a medication to produce the same medicinal or other effects that were at lower doses.
 Tolerance is a typical side effect of many medications that people take for more than a few weeks.

 Many people take medications for health purposes under the care of a doctor for long stretches of time and develop a physical dependency on them; however, they do not misuse the drugs by taking them for non-medical purposes, so they do not typically qualify as having an addiction.
-Thus, a person who uses Valium for seizure control under the care of a psychiatrist who uses it under the specified guidelines will experience physical dependency over time, but they will not typically be identified with a Valium addiction.

 Overuse of Valium for an extended amount of time causes more difficult withdrawal effects.
 Valium withdrawal symptoms can be painful, but the effects are usually milder than those associated with stronger benzos or Xanax.